Doctorate of Biological Education

 This Ph.D. degree program requires the defense of a dissertation as the culminating demonstration of achievement.
 The degree program specializes in training biologists to be experts in their disciplines and outstanding college biology teachers.
 This is accomplished through the completion of course work, an intensive research project, and a supervised teaching experience.
 Before beginning this program, you should identify a potential faculty research mentor (or mentors) from among the research active faculty in biology.
 Thereafter, in the pursuit of this degree, you will work closely with your faculty mentor who will help you to customize your program of study as well as identify a research question and formulate a research design appropriate to testing your question.

-In the Ph.D. degree program, you can choose between an emphasis on the content of your chosen biology specialty or an emphasis on biology pedagogy.
+In the Ph.D. degree program, you can choose from among two emphases: 1) A focus on developing your expertise in the concepts, reasoning, and skills of doing science (e.g., content), or 2) A focus on developing your expertise in the art, principles, and methods of teaching biology (e.g., pedagogy).
 Regardless of which emphasis you choose, you will be trained in some of both to give you a rounded skill-set and the expertise to seek a career as an independent scientist, a college biology teacher, or both!
 For this reason, our Ph.D. degree is awarded in the area of Biological Education.
 The graduates of our doctoral program have found 100% employment in their fields.
 Many of our students have multiple job offers even before they graduate.
 We can do the same for you.

 Who is this degree program for?